-Description of the Fortifications at Monterey-General Taylor's Military Talent-His Character-Gen. Worth-Enumeration of his Division-Anecdote of Gen. Taylor-The March and Detour of the Second Division-The Movement discovered by the Enemy-Diversion made by the First and Third Divisions-Arrival of the Second Division at the Pescaria Grande Road-The Reconnois-Arrival of the Second Division at the Pescaria Grande Roda-The Reconnois-sance-The Ambuscade-Heroic Act of Lieut.
-McMullen-Camp at the Jacales- The Attack on Pigs and Poultry-The Surprise and Attack by the Mexican Cavalry-Their Repulse with Loss-Incidents of the Night-Our dreary Situation-The superiority of the Enemy's Forces and Defences.....
+Description of the Fortifications at Monterey-General Taylor's Military Talent- His Character-Gen. Worth-Enumeration of his Division-Aneodote of Gen. Taylor-The March and Detour of the Second Division-The Movement discovered by the Enemy-Diversion made by the First and Third Divisions-Arrival of the Second Division at the Pescaria Grande Road-The Reconnoissance-The Ambuscade-Heroic Act of Lieut.
+McMullen-Camp at the Jacales-The Attack on Pigs and Poultry-The Surprise and Attack by the Mexican Cavalry-Their Repulse with Loss-Incidents of the Night-Our dreary Situation-The superiority of the Enemy's Forces and Defences.